aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

       when creating the branch key, and call KMS Decrypt when your application will eventually need to decrypt this branch key for use in item encryption and decryption.
 1. Call the `CreateKeyStore` method on the Key Store to create the DynamoDB table.
+1. Wait for that table to be ready.
 1. Call the `CreateKey` method on the Key Store to create a new branch key in that Key Store.
 1. Return the Branch Key Id returned by the `CreateKey` call.